PQSB/Blog_SETR_2024/P3/BLOG_P3.md

     - Choose the admin menu functionality.
     - Confirm the new price when changing a coffee price.

-    This interruption is only working when if the current state is one of the following: SHOWING_COFFEES, CHANGE_PRICES, SHOWING_ADMIN_MENU and CHANGING_PRICE.
+    This interruption is only working if the current state is one of the following: SHOWING_COFFEES, CHANGE_PRICES, SHOWING_ADMIN_MENU and CHANGING_PRICE.

 Both interruptions are not working in the first LOADING state (blinking led), they are configured after.